campadrenalin/overlay2lua/README.md

-tmx2lua
+overlay2lua
 =======

-Covernt TMX files into Lua scripts
+Covert PNG overlay files into positional matrices.

 ## Usage

-    $ tmx2lua path/to/map.tmx
+    $ overlay2lua path/to/config.json path/to/character.png

-This will output path/to/map.lua
+This will output path/to/character.lua